Unleashing The Speed Of USB 3.0 And SATA 6Gbps Technology!

 In this review of the Thermaltake BlacX 5G ST0019U SATA HDD Docking Station, we look at the differences in access speed between a StarTech PEXUSB3S2 PCI-e USB 3.0 controller card and an Intel ICH10 USB 2.0 Controller.

 The combination of SATA 3.0 and USB 3.0 technology is relatively unheard of in the technology industry today which left me with a million questions about how they would operate on a desktop computer.
 What does USB 3.0 do for hard drive access speeds?
 USB 3.0 vs USB 2.0, who will ultimately win the battle using a Western Digital SATA 6Gb/s hard drive?
-Read On To Find Out!

-A HDD docking station allows you to place any 2.5” or 3.5” SATA disc inside and read its contents at blazing fast transfer speeds.
+An HDD docking station allows you to place any 2.5” or 3.5” SATA disc inside and read its contents at blazing-fast transfer speeds.
 The Thermaltake ST0019U takes this technology to the next level with USB 3.0 compatibility.
-In the past the USB standard has been bottlenecked by a lack of sufficient bandwidth to feed today’s high performance 3.5” hard drives.
+In the past, the USB standard has been bottlenecked by a lack of sufficient bandwidth to feed today’s high performance 3.5” hard drives.
 In fact, most of these 3.5” hard drives cannot even operate at full speeds due to inefficient SATA interconnect architecture on most OEM motherboards.
 Older socket 775 and even some socket AM3 motherboards only support SATA II technology and my hardware testing has shown that a lot of the SATA hard drives on the market today just cannot reach their reported peak transfer speeds as a result.

 The Thermaltake ST0019U Docking station, when used with a simple to install StarTech USB 3.0 PCI-e card, can virtually eliminate these slow file transfer problems for your OEM computer or Socket 775 motherboard.
-By using an available PCI-e port on your motherboard, you can get a direct high bandwidth connection to your processor’s front side bus.
+By using an available PCI-e port on your motherboard, you can get a direct high bandwidth connection to your processor’s front-side bus.
 Keep in mind that this still can be used with any USB 2.0 port if you so choose.

 IN THE BOX

 The Thermaltake BlacX 5G box is crammed with all the gadgets and cables that you will need to make almost any SATA 3.5” or 2.5” drive work.
-Inside you will find a long USB 3.0 cable, two HDD silicon jackets (2.5” and 3.5”), the power supply for the docking station, an installation manual and your product warranty.
+Inside you will find a long USB 3.0 cable, two HDD silicon jackets (2.5” and 3.5”), the power supply for the docking station, an installation manual, and your product warranty.

 To be honest, I have yet to purchase a USB 3.0 cable and was impressed that Thermaltake included a one in the box!
-The cable has an odd shaped connector on the end which appears to be the new docking standard for enabling USB 3.0 transmission.
-The cable is noticeably thicker than the older USB 2.0 cables that you may have laying around but its extra long length gave me the ability to place the docking station on top of my Thermaltake Armor A90 computer case.
+The cable has an odd-shaped connector on the end which appears to be the new docking standard for enabling USB 3.0 transmission.
+The cable is noticeably thicker than the older USB 2.0 cables that you may have laying around but its extra-long length gave me the ability to place the docking station on top of my Thermaltake Armor A90 computer case.

-CREATING A HIGH SPEED, USB 3.0 WORKSTATION BACKED BY PCI-E TECHNOLOGY
+CREATING HIGH-SPEED USB 3.0 WORKSTATION USING PCI-E

 First, you do not need any drivers to use this Thermaltake USB product.
 Simply plug it into an available USB port and hit the power button on top.
 Done.
 Windows Vista Ultimate x64 Edition instantly recognized the new hardware and proudly announced that it was ready for use.
 Cool!